Frequently Asked Questions

 We have a studio day rate but we normally charge a fixed fee for most of our projects.
-Fixed-fee projects usually include a set number of revision rounds or hours, indicated in the project offer.
-Revisions exceeding what is agreed in the project offer will be charged at an hourly rate of £60.
+Fixed-fee projects usually include a set number of revision rounds or hours.

 When is not possible to estimate the cost of an assignment—e.g. projects that involve the development of a campaign or marketing strategy—we approach the assignment as a phased engagement and begin by charging a fixed fee for the first phase, followed by a monthly retainer fee, which is agreed at the end of the first phase during a planning session.